smha118/IBD_remission_study/README.md

 # IBD_remission_study
-This GitHub page contains all the relevant code for the analysis conducted for the paper "Gut Microbiota-Based Ensemble Model Predicts Prognosis Of Pediatric Inflammatory Bowel Disease".
-In the study, we trained/tested various machine learning models to predict prognosis of pediatric inflammatory bowel disease with the activate state microbiome (16S rRNA) and clinical metadata.
-Under the analaysis_code, there are two jupyter notebooks, hyperparameter_tuning.ipynb and ML_classification.ipynb <br>
+This GitHub page contains all the relevant code for the analysis conducted for the paper "Gut Microbiota-Based Ensemble Model Predicts Prognosis of Pediatric Inflammatory Bowel Disease."
+In this study, we trained and tested various machine learning models to predict the prognosis of pediatric inflammatory bowel disease using the active state microbiome (16S rRNA) and clinical metadata.
+Under the analysis_code folder, there are two Jupyter notebooks: hyperparameter_tuning.ipynb and ML_classification.ipynb.

-Prior to the machine learning training, the data was filtered based on their point-biserial correlation score (|cor| >0.1) and p-value (p-val <0.05)
+Prior to training the machine learning models, the data was filtered based on their point-biserial correlation score (|cor| > 0.1) and p-value (p < 0.05).

 ![Overall Schematic](https://github.com/smha118/IBD_remission_study/blob/main/figures/IBD_ML_Figures.png?raw=true)